PubInv/covid19-vent-list/README.md

 [OPEN LUNG Low Resource Ventilator Project - IN PROGRESS](https://gitlab.com/TrevorSmale/low-resource-ambu-bag-ventilor)

+Fully open (GPL).
+Aims to adopt bag valve masks, based on designs (not open) from Rice and MIT.
+Author (Trevor Smale) responded to email.

 ['Pandemic ventilator' could offer solution in potential 'worst case' coronavirus scenario](https://www.cbc.ca/news/canada/london/pandemic-ventilator-coronvirus-hospitals-1.5493830)

 A well-developed device reported on by Canadian Broadcasting Company.
 Creator (Mr. John Strupat) may open source design soon.
 Note that this has a test-lung as part of the system, a very simple and important feature reproducible elsewhere even without this design.

-Fully open (GPL).
-Aims to adopt bag valve masks, based on designs (not open) from Rice and MIT.

 [The Pandemic Ventilator](https://www.instructables.com/id/The-Pandemic-Ventilator/)